Awesome 3 days in Budapest itinerary – Culture & relaxation

 Margaret Island is to Budapest what Central Park is to New York.
 Citizens come here to relax and enjoy being outdoors.

-As a matter of fact, there is more to do here than walking and enjoying the fresh air.
+There is more to do here than walk and enjoying the fresh air.

 For instance, you can visit the Japanese Garden on the Northern tip of the island or take a dip in the Palatinus swimming pool and Thermal Baths.
 There even are ruins of an ancient church on the island, a musical fountain and many more attractions.